-Community Plan 2011
+Community Plan 2008/2009

-- 3.10 The Community Plan provides the long-term vision for Tower Hamlets.
-The plan was informed by a number of key plans and strategies, such as the 'Health and Wellbeing Strategy' and 'Children and Young People's Plan', and was developed alongside the Local Plan, the vehicle for the physical delivery of the plan's vision. - 3.11 The main themes of the Community Plan are:
+- 4.9 The Community Plan provides the long-term vision for Tower Hamlets.
+The plan was informed by a number of key plans and strategies, such as the 'Health and Wellbeing Strategy' and 'Children and Young People's Plan', and was developed alongside the Local Plan, the vehicle for the physical delivery of the plan's vision.
+This document is currently being reviewed and is under consultation.

+- 4.10 The main themes of the Community Plan are:

 - A great place to live;

 - A prosperous community;

 - A safe and supportive community; and

 - A healthy community.

-- 3.12 These are the themes that contribute to 'One Tower Hamlets', the goals being to reduce inequality and poverty, to strengthen social cohesion and to make sure communities continue to live well together.
+- 4.11 These are the themes that contribute to 'One Tower Hamlets', the goals being to reduce inequality and poverty, to strengthen social cohesion and to make sure communities continue to live well together.
 This SPD recognises the role planning obligations have in facilitating 'One Tower Hamlets'.